PRESIDENT LAKE LAMBERT

 He earned his Bachelor of Arts (History and Economics) and Master of Theological Studies degrees from Emory University and earned a Doctor of Philosophy degree from Princeton Theological Seminary.
 Dr. Lambert is a thoughtful and respected theologian with research interests in professional ethics, the intersection of Christianity and American culture, as well as church-related higher education.
 His book Spirituality Inc.: Religion in the American Workplace was published by New York University Press in 2009.

 Dr. Lambert is married to Kelly Duddles-Lambert.
 They met at church camp as high school students and have been married for more than 25 years.
 Kelly is an accountant and graduate of Lenoir-Rhyne University in Hickory, North Carolina.
-They have two children: Bailey, who is an alumna of Wartburg College and a post-baccalaureate nursing student, and Lake IV, who is an undergraduate history major and great books student at Mercer University.
-They have two hound-mix dogs named Patti and Fred.
+They have two young adult children: Bailey and Lake IV.
+They also have one hound-mix named Fred.

 President’s Cabinet Members